Anatta336/vue-quote-builder/Progress.md

 Frontend force the price field to only take numbers (with decimal)

-Do some basic styling.
-Don't think it'll need Bootstrap (and jQuery), if we can be efficient and simple.

 Load products from some external source (CSV?)

 "Resources" may be useful? https://laravel.com/docs/7.x/eloquent-resources